inFocus7/go-cloudnative-practice/README.md

 3) 🚀 The site should now be running on `localhost:8080` assuming no Docker setup errors.

 **NOTE**: *Built Docker image is ~500 MB.
 To remove the image, on the command prompt run `docker images` to find the Image ID, then `docker rmi -f <image_id>`*

+_Personal Note: I need to better understand how logging works_